apache/tvm-rfcs/rfcs/0089-relax-upstreaming.md

 The Relax BlockBuilder has a member function `emit_te` as highlighted in the program on the left. `emit_te` takes the following arguments:

 - a TE function
-- Relax variables that define the input tensors (for example the input and weight variables)
+- Relax variables that define the input tensors (for example the `input` and `weight` variables in this example)

 `emit_te` then does the following:

 - Creates `te.placeholder` for the input Relax variables (e.g. input and weight)
-- Schedules the TE/TOPI function (`topi.matmul` in this case) using those `te.placeholder`.
+- Creates TE compute through the TE/TOPI function (`topi.matmul` in this case) using those `te.placeholder`.
 - Calls into `te.create_prim_func` to create a TIR PrimFunc.
 - Generates a call into the generated TIR PrimFunc via `call_tir`.